MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 Which has a super nice vignette that you can check here https://popgen.nescent.org/2018-03-27_RDA_GEA.html.

 Our tutorial will be pretty simple compared to this one because we're going test for associations with only one environmental variable, that is temperature.
 We encourage you to explore the Forester's tutorial in detail as it provides more details.
-Also, I would recommend two more papers on RDA and their application in real studies.
-The first is a follow-up from Forester's et al. (2018), which is also accompanied by a tutorial (for more advanced users I would say)
+Also, we would recommend two more papers on RDA and their application in real studies.
+The first is a follow-up from Forester's et al. (2018), which is also accompanied by a tutorial (for more advanced users we would say)
 >Capblancq, T. and Forester, B.R., 2021.
 Redundancy analysis: A Swiss Army Knife for landscape genomics.
 Methods in Ecology and Evolution, 12(12), pp.2298-2309.

 With tutorial stored here https://github.com/Capblancq/RDA-landscape-genomics